UNINETTSigma2/documentation/code_development/guides/converting_acc2omp/openacc2openmp.md

 ## Experiment on OpenMP offloading

 In this section, we carry out an experiment on [OpenMP](https://www.openmp.org/wp-content/uploads/OpenMP-API-Specification-5-1.pdf) offloading by adopting the same scenario as in the previous [section](#experiment-on-openacc-offloading) but with the use of a different GPU-architecture: AMD Mi100 accelerator.
 The functionality of OpenMP is similar to the one of OpenACC, although the terminology is different [cf. *Fig. 1*].
 In the OpenMP concept, a block of loops is offloaded to a device via the construct `target`.
 A set of threads is then created on each compute unit (CU) (analogous to a streaming multiprocessor in NVIDIA terminology) [cf. *Fig. 1*] by means of the directive `teams` to execute the offloaded region.
-Here, the offloaded region (e.g. a block of loops) gets assigned to teams via the clause `distribute`, and gets executed on the processing elements (PEs) (analogous to CUDA cores) by means of the directive `parallel do simd`.
+Here, the offloaded region (e.g. a block of loops) gets assigned to teams via the clause `distribute`, and gets executed on the processing elements (PEs) or also called stream processors (analogous to CUDA cores) by means of the directive `parallel do simd`.
 These directives define the concept of parallelism in OpenMP.

 The concept of parallelism is implemented using the same model described in [Section II](#computational-model).
 The implementation is presented below for two cases: (i) OpenMP without introducing the data directive and (ii) OpenMP with the data directive.
 This Comparison allows us to identify the benefit of data management during the data-transfer between the host and a device.
 This in turn provides some insights into the performance of the OpenMP offload features.
 In the left-hand-side of the OpenMP application, the arrays **f** and **f_k**, which define the main components of the compute region, are copied from the host to a device and back, respectively via the clause `map`.
 Note that specifying the `map` clause in this case is optional.
 Once the data are offloaded to a device, the parallelism gets executed according to the scenario described above.
 This scheme repeats itself at each iteration, which causes a low performance as shown in *Fig. 5*.
 Here the computing time is 119.6 s, which is too high compared to 76.52 s in the serial case.
 A similar behavior is observed in the OpenACC mini-application.